-The following Advisory Circulars published by the FAA and additional reference documentation mentioned in the body of the Standard are listed here for reference purposes only.
+The following Advisory Circulars published by the FAA and additional reference documentation are listed here for reference purposes only.

 AC 00-56 Voluntary Industry Distributor Accreditation Program.
 This AC describes a system for the voluntary accreditation of civil aircraft parts distributors/dealers on the basis of voluntary industry oversight and provides information that may be used for developing accreditation programs.
 AC 20-62 Eligibility, Quality and Identification of Approved Aeronautical Replacement Parts.
-Contains guidance and information regarding eligibility and traceability of aeronautical parts and materials to be installed on type certificated products.
+This AC contains guidance and information regarding eligibility and traceability of aeronautical parts and materials to be installed on type certificated products.
+AC 20-142 Eligibility and Evaluation of U.S. Military Surplus Flight Safety Critical Aircraft Parts, Engines, and Propellers.
+This AC provides information and guidance for use in evaluating and determining the eligibility of U.S. military surplus flight safety critical aircraft parts (FSCAP), engines, and propeller for installation on FAA type certificated products.
 AC 20-154 Guide for Developing a Receiving Inspection System for Aircraft Parts and Material.
 This AC provides useful advice for developing a receiving inspection system that is specifically tailored to the special needs of the aircraft parts industry.
 AC 21-2 Export Airworthiness Approval Procedures.
-Contains guidance and information on procedures for exporting aeronautical products and related special requirements submitted to the FAA by other governments.
-AC 21-20 Supplier Surveillance Procedures.
-This AC contains guidance and information on how to establish surveillance procedures over suppliers.
+This AC contains guidance and information on procedures for exporting aeronautical products and related special requirements submitted to the FAA by other governments.
 AC 21-29 Suspected Unapproved Parts.
-Contains guidance and information regarding the detection and reporting of suspected, unapproved parts.
-AC 43-9 Maintenance Records.
-This AC provides information regarding maintenance record requirements under FARs Section 43.9, 43.11 and 91.173 and related responsibilities of owners and operators, and persons performing maintenance, preventative maintenance and alterations.
-ASA Best Practice Disposition of Scrap or Unsalvageable Aircraft Parts and Materials This Best Practice is an ASA published guidance document for the disposition of scrap or salvageable aircraft parts and materials.
+This AC contains guidance and information regarding the detection and reporting of suspected, unapproved parts.
+AC 21-43 Production Under 14 CFR Part 21, Subparts F, G, K, and O. This AC provides information for Production Approval Holders (PAH) under Title 14 Code of Federal Regulations (14 CFR) part 21, Certification Procedures for Products, Articles, and Parts.
+AC-21-45 Commercial Parts.
+This AC explains how you can use the provision in 14 CFR part 21, §§ $21.1(b)(3)$, 21.8, $21.9(a)(4)$, and $21.50(c)$, for commercial parts.

-AVIATION SUPPLIERS ASSOCIATION 2233 Wisconsin Avenue, NW, Suite 503, Washington, DC 20007 Telephone: 202-347-6899 Facsimile: 202-347-6894
+AVIATION SUPPLIERS ASSOCIATION

+2233 Wisconsin Avenue, NW, Suite 503, Washington, DC 20007 Telephone: 202-347-6899 Facsimile: 202-347-6894